 In this era of global warming, the assertion that nuclear power is “carbon free” is a powerful one.
-Reducing emissions is crucial if global warming is to be combated, and renewable energies such as solar and wind aren’t yet produced in sufficient quantities to meet demand.
+Reducing emissions is a crucial part of combating global warming, and while production of renewable energies such as solar and wind are growing rapidly, they aren’t yet produced in sufficient quantities to meet demand.

-During their lifecycle, nuclear facilities emit greenhouse gases during the initial construction, when uranium ore is mined and processed, and waste treated.
+Nuclear power generation itself doesn’t produce greenhouse gases, but what is often overlooked are the emissions over the entire lifecycle of a reactor and all its inputs.
+Nuclear facilities emit greenhouse gases during the initial construction, when uranium ore is mined and processed, and waste treated and stored.
 Finally, a reactor must be decommissioned at the end of its life and mines reclaimed.
+All of these activities can result in the emission of greenhouse gases, and thus contribute to global warming.

 - The mean value of carbon dioxide emissions over the lifetime of a nuclear reactor is 66 grams per kilowatt-hour of electricity.